-1.6.2.1 Ensure AppArmor is not disabled in bootloader configuration (Scored)
+1.6.2.1 Ensure AppArmor is enabled in the bootloader configuration (Scored)

 Configure AppArmor to be enabled at boot time and verify that it has not been overwritten by the bootloader boot parameters.

 AppArmor must be enabled at boot time in your bootloader configuration to ensure that the controls it provides are not overridden.